 James Still – (July 16, 1906 – April 28, 2001) was an “American poet, novelist and folklorist.
 He lived most of his life in a log house along the Dead Mare Branch of Little Carr Creek, Knott County, Kentucky.
 He was best known for the novel River of Earth, which depicted the struggles of coal mining in eastern Kentucky.”
 Librarian at Hindman Settlement School.
 A frequent visitor at Pine Mountain.

 Ruth May Strang – (April 3, 1895 – January 1971) American psychologist whose primary research interests were in child and adolescent psychology.
-Educator.
-Columbia University.
+Educator, Columbia University.
 PMSS Guidance Institute.
 1930s-40s; Wrote Contributions in Guidance, 1936.

-Wyman, Loraine.
-American soprano, noted for concert performances of folk songs, many collected herself from traditional singers in field work trips.
+Loraine Wyman – An American soprano noted for concert performances of folk songs, many collected herself from traditional singers in fieldwork trips.
 Came to PMSS with Howard A. Brockway.
 See Loraine Wyman and Howard Brockway.